sensorium/Mozzi/learn/introductory-tutorial/index.markdown

 WARNING: This tutorial assumes working with a classic 5V Arduino Nano (V3.0).
 For other boards, the placement of the pins may be vastly different.
-Also, be aware that other boards may require other voltages (e.g., only 3.3V), and following these instructions, blindly, could easily destroy them.{: .notice--danger}
+Also, be aware that other boards may require other voltages (e.g., only 3.3V), and following these instructions, blindly, could easily destroy them.
+{: .notice--danger}

 ---